aditya9575/Dice-Roll-Game-with-react/README.md

 # Dice-Roll-Game-with-react
 This is a dice roll game made with react js using useState hook and fontawesome icons

+To run this project -> Clone the master branch -> go to the dicerollapp folder -> open terminal -> run command -> npm install Then after run command -> npm run start

 **********************************************************************************************************************************************

 Detailed explanation of the project:->